No script

 8. Visit the imposing Orthodox Metropolitan Cathedral

-Towering in Victory Square is the Romanian Orthodox Cathedral and this is the most famous landmark in Timisoara.
-It houses notable religious artifacts and historical relics significant for Orthodox faith in Romania.
+Towering in Victory Square is the Romanian Orthodox Metropolitan Cathedral, the most famous landmark in Timisoara.
+Completed in 1946, this cathedral features 11 towers and stands at 90.5 meters, making it the second-tallest church in Romania.
+It houses notable religious artifacts and historical relics significant for the Orthodox faith in Romania.

 Built between 1936 and 1946, it stands out for its distinctive Byzantine style, reminiscent of the style found in the monasteries in the Bucovina region.